Your right to vote

 Voting in water authority elections

-Anyone residing in the Netherlands can vote in water authority elections (in Dutch: waterschapsverkeizinen), regardless of nationality, provided that you meet certain conditions.
-Water authority elections take place every 4 years at the same time as the provincial council elections.
+Anyone residing in the Netherlands can vote in water authority elections, waterschapsverkiezingen in Dutch, regardless of nationality, provided that you meet certain conditions.
+Water authority elections take place every 4 years at the same time as the municipal elections.
+The water authority is responsible for maintaining dikes and sluices (these control the flow of water and prevent flooding).
+They also ensures the correct water level and are in charge of purifying waste water.

 Who can vote in water authority elections?